 The relative contribution of these factors to falling is different in different patients.
-Thoughtful collaboration with your neurologist should help him/her to identify the most important factors.
-Obviously, the most important factors should be treated first.
+Thoughtful collaboration with your neurologist should help him/her to identify the most critical factors.
+Obviously, the most critical factors should be treated first.

 How can I prevent a drop in Blood Pressure on standing up?

 There are 6 things that can be done: